-The Dudley Knox Library is a university library and as such is expected to meet standards established by the School's principal accrediting body, the Western Association of Schools and Colleges (WASC).
-It is, furthermore, unique within the community of academic libraries in that it is dedicated to supporting graduate-level education and research and also to providing for the special requirements of the Naval Postgraduate School.
-For example, in addition to its open-literature collections, characteristic of all university libraries, it administers one of the most powerful collections of classified (Secret/ Confidential) research reports in the United States.
-Presently, the library's holdings number over 475,000 bibliographic volumes in hard copy, 538,000 volumes in mircroform, and 1,500 journal subscriptions.
-The library has just completed an expansion project nearly doubling the usable square feet.
+The Dudley Knox Library is a university library and as such it is expected to meet standards established by the School's principal accrediting body, the Western Association of Schools and Colleges (WASC).
+It is, furthermore, unique within the community of academic libraries in that it is dedicated both to supporting research and graduate-level education and to providing for the special requirements of the Naval Postgraduate School.
+For example, in addition to its open-literature collections in the disciplines of science, engineering, national security affairs, and administrative sciences, it administers a powerful collection of classified (Secret/Confidential) research reports.
+The Library is preparing to open a Secure Word Processing Facility in the first quarter of 1994 which will enable students and other members of the campus community to prepare theses and other reports of research which draw upon its collections of classified materials.
+Presently, the Library's holdings number approximately 400,000 bibliographic volumes in hard copy, 500,000 volumes in microform, and 1200 journal subscriptions.
+A staff of 38 librarians and library support personnel identify and process materials for the collections and assist members of the campus community and the public to find information resources useful for their work.